-Between 2000 and 2009, I fulfilled my passion for science – and exploration of the natural world – by growing my knowledge from basic science to include a more focused understanding of the ocean.
+Early in my career, I fulfilled my passion for science – and exploration of the natural world – by growing my knowledge from basic science to include a more focused understanding of the ocean.
 During this time I received an undergraduate degree in chemistry and completed graduate research in marine science with a focus on biogeochemistry.
 It was at this trans-disciplinary boundary in graduate school that I began to truly appreciate the complexities of science.
 I studied how nutrient runoff from agriculture and development made its way down a river, into an estuary, and finally the ocean.
 The impacts of heavy nutrient pollution on the ecosystem were not surprising.
 Fueling red tide outbreaks, nutrient runoff is perilous for healthy waters, which are germane for many coastal communities that rely on tourism such as Florida.

-I reside in Denver, Colorado, and Washington, DC, and have spent the last ten years working at that intersection of science, policy, and communication.
+I reside in Washington, DC, and have spent the last ten years working at that intersection of science, policy, and communication.
 I have an MA in Science Writing from Johns Hopkins University and an MS in Marine Science from the University of South Florida.
 I enjoy spending my time writing, climbing, skiing, diving, and exploring nature.

-“It is not knowledge, but the act of learning, not possession but the act of getting there, which grants the greatest enjoyment.” -Carl Friedrich Gauss
+It is not knowledge, but the act of learning, not possession but the act of getting there, which grants the greatest enjoyment. –Carl Friedrich Gauss